jonathanbassedas/code-connect-front/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Structure

+The project is structured as follows:

+     src: source code of the project
+         app: main components of the application
+             components: components of the application
+                 theme-selector: theme switcher component
+         themes: theme files
+             theme.dark.scss: dark theme file
+             theme.light.scss: light theme file
+             theme.service.ts: service to switch between themes

+## Features

+- PrimeNG components: use of PrimeNG components
+- PrimeFlex: use of PrimeFlex for layout
+- Theme switcher: switch between light and dark themes